whoswendy/WendyHu_Symposium2017_Journal/README.md

   Test out colors if work see if could make colors change while infection change work on dna points bubbles popping up more than once... computer crashing

+  Progress:
+    Colors working more efficiently :0
+    sleeper works properly and is now on MainScreen rates working kinda efficiently a bit problem with infected pop

+  Need to do:
+    work on ending game
+    work on dna bubbles
+    test if computer crashed......lol